ziadadeela/react-recurrence/README.md

 ## Questions

 - Nullable values? what should be default values?
-- how to clear values
+- **how to clear values**
 - Custom Occurrences component props? how to pass them from parents
 - redux/saga required ?
 NO
-- Modal
 - Grids issues & some components styling [radios, inlines, selects]
 - utc?
 - repeat on days
+- how to make sure that repeat days are not messed up
+- controlled vs uncontrolled
+- buttons style
+- computed property [week(s)/days/...]
+- when deleting numeric input => nan value error

 # react-recurrence